ManviMaheshwari/IconHoverEffects/README.md

-Icon Hover Effects using simpke HTML and CSS
+Icon Hover Effects using simple HTML and CSS
 =========
 A set of simple round icon hover effects with CSS transitions and animations for your inspiration.